Laurence Anyways

-Laurence Anyways is a 2012 Canadian romantic drama film written, directed and edited by Xavier Dolan.
+Laurence Anyways is a 2012 Canadian epic romantic drama film written, directed and edited by Xavier Dolan.
 The film competed in the Un Certain Regard section at the 2012 Cannes Film Festival where Suzanne Clément won the Un Certain Regard Award for Best Actress.
 Laurence Anyways also won the Queer Palm Award at the festival.

 At the 2012 Toronto International Film Festival, Laurence Anyways won the award for Best Canadian Feature Film.
 The film also received ten nominations at the 1st Canadian Screen Awards, including Best Motion Picture, Best Direction for Dolan, Best Actor in a Leading Role for Poupaud, Best Actress in a Leading Role for Clément, and Best Screenplay for Dolan.